azraq27/RawFile.jl/README.md

     saveraw{T<:Number,V}(a::AbstractArray{T,V},fname::String)

 Append a Number or Array to an existing file.
 If appending an Array, appends along last dimension.
-This function requires that the two Arrays have the same sie (except the last dimension) and `Type`.
+This function requires that the two Arrays have the same size (except the last dimension) and `Type`.

     appendraw{T<:Number,V}(a::AbstractArray{T,V},fname::String)
     appendraw(a::T,fname::String) where {T<:Number} = appendraw([a],fname)